zpelgrims/zpelgrims.github.io/_posts/2018-10-22-install-visual-studio-command-line-tools.markdown

 date:   2018-10-22 22:00:00
 ---

-When writing shaders, I often need to compile them for various operating system flavours.
+When writing c++ shaders, I often need to compile them for various operating system flavours.
 Windows is always the sore thumb of the lot, so I spent some time finding a better way to deal with this.

 Instead of emulating windows on linux/macOS, I rent a windows server instead (at [vultr.com](www.vultr.com)).